-The University recognises the performance in operation, of the vast majority of our buildings, requires close working between the estates' projects team and maintenance staff in order to help us rise to the challenge of meeting our carbon targets.
+The University recognises that operating our buildings requires working closely with the estates' projects team and maintenance staff to help us rise to the challenge of meeting our carbon targets.

 The Hive when it was under construction.

-We will continue to work with students to help us match their needs to our requirements, utilising projects where ever possible.
+We will continue to work with students to help us match their needs to our requirements, utilising projects wherever possible.

 Construction and refurbishment targets